 What, When, Why, Why Not?

-Why is it that in life just as soon as you get used to something the next best thing comes around?
-We get 4K TV only to have it replaced by 8K TV a year later.
+Why is it that in life, just as soon as you get used to something the next best thing comes around?
+We get a 4K TV only to have it replaced by an 8K TV a year later.
 We get DVDs only to lose them to Blu-Ray a year later.
 We got MySpace only to lose it to Facebook a year later.
-I’m dating myself, but you get the point.
 It always feels like we have to be on guard for the next best thing, and if we miss it our world will come crashing down around us.
-I exaggerate, but really, can’t we slow the world down so we can enjoy ourselves for a change?
-I mean, Wi-Fi 6 has only been a thing for a little while, and already I have to deal with Wi-Fi 6E.
-One’s head could spin with the pace things are changing in the wireless world.
+One’s head could spin with the pace at which things are changing in the wireless world.
 Do I need 5G?
 Do I need 10G?
-Do I need Wi-Fi 6, do I need Wi-Fi 6E?
-PLEASE STOP THE BUS, I WANT OFF.
-Don’t panic.
+Do I need Wi-Fi 6, or do I need Wi-Fi 6E?
 In about 500 words, you’ll be armed with all you need to know about Wi-Fi 6E and will be able to make sound decisions about your next wireless technology.

 Why not?
 Let your mind drift back to the 1980s for a moment.
 The experts (geniuses) thought creating 4.2 Billion digital addresses (IP addresses) would be enough to cover every electronic device on the planet that could potentially connect to the internet.
 Well, guess what?
 As of 2021, NOW, there are 46 BILLION connected devices.

-A good way to look at it is from the perspective of the end devices and how they’ll benefit from the 6GHz of spectrum.
+A good way to look at it is from the perspective of the end devices and how they’ll benefit from 6GHz of spectrum.
 Major improvements to device battery life, network performance, and overall network availability will drive decisions to overhaul Wi-Fi networks to 6GHz.
-On a closing note, I’ll say no one is disputing that Wi-Fi 6E will be the most significant upgrade since Wi-Fi was created, but the common question is, should you wait on that if you need a network upgrade today?
-The answer, in my opinion, is no. We are still a little bit away from Wi-Fi 6E being a reality for devices and networking hardware.
+On a closing note, no one is disputing that Wi-Fi 6E will be the most significant upgrade since Wi-Fi was created, but the common question is, should you wait on that if you need a network upgrade today?
+The answer is no. We are still a little bit away from Wi-Fi 6E being a reality for devices and networking hardware.